 It must be recognised that there are natural limits to the growth that Guildford can accommodate.
-It is a gap town nestled in the Surrey Hills Area of Outstanding Natural Beauty with a narrow floodplain created by the Wey.
-Restricted roads converge in the town centre to cross the Downs.
+It is a gap town nestled in the Surrey Hills Area of Outstanding Natural Beauty with a narrow floodplain created by the river Wey.
+Restricted roads converge in the town centre to cross the river.
 It is encircled by Metropolitan Green Belt.
 Also, it must be acknowledged that demand for homes in Guildford from families migrating out from London and elsewhere is unlikely ever to be met.
 All this represents a real challenge for Guildford.

 Guildford benefits from its: